 Take the time to inspect the property

-Before the coronavirus pandemic put the brakes on the global economy and turned our everyday lives upside down, real estate companies were under immense tension to try and fit all prospective clients onto a tight schedule as they attempted to conveniently arrange for all inspections to occur on the weekends or late after-office hours, and the viewing window was usually very brief.
+Before the coronavirus pandemic put the brakes on the global economy and turned our everyday lives upside down, in the real estate industry, companies were under immense tension.
+Trying and fit all prospective clients onto a tight schedule as they attempted to conveniently arrange for all inspections to occur on the weekends or late after-office hours.
+The viewing window was usually very brief.

 However, with social distancing measures in force now, prospective buyers have the ability to inspect a property at their own leisure without the hectic fuss and commotion of busy open days.